Close up of a man's face for article on dermaplaning men.

 5. Men’s skin has more collagen

 Answer/Explanation: Yes, men have a higher collagen density in their skin, again, thanks to androgen.
+Also, collagen loss for men happens at a fairly consistent rate, which adds to the appearance of slower-aging skin than women.

 Answer/Explanation: Men have both terminal and vellus facial hair.